pharo-project/pharo-changelogs/Pharo13ChangeLogs.md

 The system continues to contain a lot of dead code.
 In the 1.3 release cycle we continued cleaning unused code.
 We use a combination of two strategies.
 For one, deprecating code (moving classes and methods to the Deprecated13 package).
 This allows clients to continue to use this code and slowly migrate.
 The second strategy is hard and radical deletion.

-* Cleaning of ChangeSet, ChangeSorter? and related.
+* Cleaning of ChangeSet, ChangeSorter  and related.
 * remove ExternalSettings.
 A third preferences subsystem that saved preferences in files (unused).
 * Deprecation of PCXReadWriter, as this format sees not much use these days.
 * Clean up MVC leftovers.